dottjt/reddit_response/README.md

 - For inbox messages, console.log unmatched things, esepecially the toNotRespond ones.
 - At the top with prelim url, maybe I can order them based on type start/relapse etc.
 - to follow messages
+- ability to change whether website or discord has already been sent to a user. - manuallySetUserLinkSent
 ### LOW PRIORITY

 - Create all other new messages.